Envoy49/go-spotify-cli/README.md

     - On first execution, there will be a prompt asking you to enter the `ClientId` and `ClientSecret`.
     - After entering these details, they will be saved in the `.go-spotify-cli` folder in the root directory for future use.

+    **Note**: If secrets entered are wrong although validation is in place, `flush-secrets` can be used to delete saved secrets.

 ## 🔑 Authentication

 🚀 On the first run, Go Spotify CLI will initiate an authentication process through the Spotify interface.